FluentData/training-r-intro-pkg/docs/1-Introduction/readme.md

 | numeric | numbers | `1`, `3.14`, `log(10)` |
 | logical | binary | `TRUE`, `FALSE` |

 The `character` type requires single or double quotes.
-The logical values `TRUE` and `FALSE` should not be quoted and require full caps.
+The numeric type must be unquoted numbers, and the full-caps logical values `TRUE` and `FALSE` must also be unquoted.

 ## Grouping Data

-There are several ways to group data to make them easier to work with:
+There are several ways to store groups of data to make them easier to work with:

 ## Vectors